 Their blog is (rightly) devoted to selling their wares, but they regularly have interesting things to say.

 The most prominent publisher of scholarly editions for a wide market otherwise is Bärenreiter.
-They don't maintain a blog, but the film on their publication process is worth a viewing (again, pushing their product):
+They don’t maintain a blog (although they do have an entertaining Twitter feed), but the film on their publication process is worth a viewing (again, pushing their product):

-That film is hosted by the late Christopher Hogwood, a scholar/musician who had a consuming interest in the vissicitudes of musical text.
-In the years immediately before his death, he served as Gresham Professor of Music, giving several series of public lectures on music and performance--and many of his lectures deal with issues that will recur on this blog, for example
+That film is hosted by the late Christopher Hogwood, a scholar/musician who had a consuming interest in the vicissitudes of musical text.
+In the years immediately before his death, he served as Gresham Professor of Music, giving several series of public lectures on music and performance—and many of his lectures deal with issues that will recur on this blog, for example

 Donald Burrows’s Open University videos on music printing are a neat multi-media look behind the scenes.
 For a similar survey, see http://www.musicprintinghistory.org/.